 Imagine the last beer you drank.
 What did the beer taste like?
-Perhaps, you had a hazy NEIPA and you found notes of grapefruit and citrus.
+Perhaps you had a hazy NEIPA and you found notes of grapefruit and citrus.
 What did the beer smell like?
-Maybe, you enjoyed an imperial stout and noticed aromas of coffee beans and chocolate.
-Now, picture the person that brewed that beer.
+Maybe you enjoyed an imperial stout and noticed the aromas of coffee beans and chocolate.
+Now picture the person that brewed that beer.
 What did they look like?
 Were they big and tall?
 Short and small?
 Blond-haired and blue-eyed?
 Most importantly, did you envision a man or a woman?
-Nine times out of ten when asked to describe a brewer people think of a big, burly man wearing a lumberjack flannel shirt and sporting a bushy beard.
-This is the exact stereotype that Hop Culture is trying to break with its third-annual women in craft beer festival Beers With(out) Beards, empowered by Bumble.
+Nine times out of ten, when asked to describe a brewer, people think of a big, burly man wearing a lumberjack flannel shirt and sporting a bushy beard.
+This is the exact stereotype that Hop Culture is trying to break with its fifth-annual women in craft beer festival Beers With(out) Beards.
 And it’s just another reason to go out of your way to support women-led breweries.

-While this list is a great start we know that there are so many more breweries out there, so if we missed your favorite feel free to hit us up in the comments and leave your suggestions.
-And then, come celebrate with us at BW(O)B on Sat.
-Oct.
-10th or safely* get out there and support the rad women of craft beer.
+While this list is a great start, we know that there are so many more breweries out there; so if we missed your favorite, feel free to hit us up in the comments and leave your suggestions.
+And then come celebrate with us at Brick South for BW(O)B on Sat.
+Apr.
+9th or safely* get out there and support the rad women of craft beer.

 Austin Street Brewery

 Portland, Maine’s Austin Street Brewery has quietly risen to the top of Vacationland’s breweries.
 Across their two locations, Austin Street brews profoundly drinkable and flavorful beers that win us over time and time again.
 And, with a predominantly women-led brewstaff, Austin Street prioritizes quality and precision with each brew.